 Which school do you want to support?

-Districts differ in how they present their budgets and in their attitude about public input.
+Districts differ in their approach to public input about the budget.
 Some districts try to keep the information quiet.
 Others do all they can to present the information clearly and let the public know when feedback will be most helpful.
 Common to all districts is the legal obligation to present budget information at public school board meetings.
 The parent leaders who really understand their school district budgets are generally those who make a point of attending board meetings regularly and who aren’t shy about asking for clarification from district business officials or the superintendent’s office when necessary.

 School districts, in turn, manage local schools.
-In the majority of California districts, the central office decides most of the details about how schools and classrooms will operate, including a great deal about how they use resources.
-That can include everything from the number of students per classroom to where to purchase supplies to how many custodians are needed.
+In the majority of California districts, the central office makes the big decisions about how schools and classrooms will operate, including a great deal about how they use resources.
+That can include everything from the school calendar to the number of students per classroom to where to purchase supplies to how many custodians are needed.

 Districts get money for kids who are poor /

 or speak only limited English. /

 But does that money carry through /

 Most California schools have a site budget.
 The school principal controls it, often with the help of a site council or similar group that includes parents and school staff.
 Site budgets usually cover only non-staff costs because staffing decisions are made by the district.

 If school accounting includes staff expenses at all, the figures are rarely "real."
 That is, they are almost always calculated on the basis of district-wide average costs rather than the true salary costs for individuals.
 This often leads to a misleading view of how equitably financial resources are used.
 Imagine two schools, each with the same number of teachers.
 Using district-wide average costs, both schools appear to receive equal an equal amount of money.
 But this is a false impression.
 If one of the schools has a larger number of experienced teachers, the true expenditures at that school will be higher than the school with less experienced, lower-paid teachers.